lastefoto-ee/lastefoto-ee.github.io/content/en/post/newborn-session-the-colour-of-memories-newborn-photographer-tips/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Newborn photosession: the color of memories.
+title: "Newborn photo shoot: the color of memories.
 Newborn photographer tips."
 subtitle: "How and what for to choose the color of a photo shoot"
 summary: "How and what for to choose the color of a photo shoot"
 authors: ["admin"]
-tags: ["newborn photosession", "newborn", "baby session"]
+tags: ["newborn photo shoot", "newborn", "baby session"]
 categories: ["newborn"]
 date: "2021-10-03T10:00:53+03:00"
 lastmod: "2021-10-03T10:00:53+03:00"